pyeve/cerberus/ROADMAP.md

       names are available. (#374)
 - [ ] Objects from the `typing` module can be used as constraints for the `type` rule. (#374)
-- [ ] The `schema` rule only handles mappings, a new `itemrules` replaces the part where `schema` tested items in sequences so far.
-There will be no backward-compatibility for schemas. (#385)
 - [ ] Implementations of rules, coercers etc. can and the contributed should be qualified as such by metadata-annotating decorators.
 (With the intend to clean the code and make extensions simpler.) (#372)